StephanLW/iMievHacked/readme.md

 Most information was found in forums and on github, some I found out myself.
 I will try to quote everything correctly.

+Everything you do is on your own risk.
+I am not responsible if you damage or burn down your car using the provided code :)
+Always be aware that you can change or bypass safety features by manipulating the CAN-messages and that this can lead to burning batteries.

 ## Fundamentals
 ### CAN-Bus messages and timing
 created by: [plaes](https://github.com/plaes/i-miev-obd2)